 The Polish fantasy writer best known for his book series, The Witcher Saga.

-The central protagonist in Sapkowski’s Witchers is Geralt.
-Elusively feared for being a mutant but respected for his skillset, Geralt is a hunter on a mission to destroy the beasts of legend.
-In the books, all ‘witchers’ are monster hunters who are able to battle deadly beasts thanks to a combination of training, physical conditioning and supernatural abilities.
-However, no matter what beasts and monsters we come across is Sapkowski’s stories (and we come across many) men are often the true monster.
+In the books, all ‘Witchers’ are monster hunters who are able to battle deadly beasts thanks to a combination of training, physical conditioning and supernatural abilities.
+However, no matter what beasts and monsters we come across in Sapkowski’s stories (and we come across many!) it is human emotions and weaknesses that are the real monsters.

 Sapkowski is a master of the archetypal storytelling, drawing inspiration from myths and fairy tales, including classics like Beauty and the Beast and Snow White.
 His tales are full of dark charm and wit: